 As seen on Love It or List It, Too. homeowners Neena and Jag entertain up to 30 guests at a time so they needed an open space that could accomadate large groups.
 Designer Jillian Harris created an open concept floor plan by rearranging the kitchen and dining rooms.
-A large driftwood table in the dining room offers ample seating.
+A large driftwood table in the dining room and an oversized island in the kitchen offer ample seating.

 When Jane and Steve first stumbled across this character house, they couldn't imagine living anywhere else.
 But their little boys have grown up into huge boys and the house hasn't grown with them.
 Steve thinks they just need a renovation, but Jane wants to find a new, larger home.
 Between having no kitchen storage, an office in their dining room, and a constantly chilly living room, this family needs expert help.
 Designer Jillian and her team hope to renovate their house to give the family more space to grow, while Realtor Todd will show them different houses that could be their new forever home.
 Done locking horns over their ill fitting family home, Steve and Jane are wondering whether they will love their home again, or will they list it?